 It first has to do with fungi.

-According to the National Resources Conservation Service, beneficial fungi in the soil promotes water retention, nutrient uptake, and disease resistance for plants.
+According to many new findings, beneficial fungi in the soil promotes water retention, nutrient uptake, and disease resistance for plants.

 And fungi are just one of the types of helpful soil life.
 Earthworms, bacteria, and other helpful organisms feed on organic materials, breaking them down into smaller particles.